 For those who qualify, Direct Loans can lighten the college financial aid burden.
 Just be sure you borrow smart.

-The Department of Education recommends students and parents keep track of how much they borrow, understand the terms of their student loan, make payments on time and research their field to determine whether salaries will support your future debt.
+The Department of Education recommends students and parents keep track of how much they borrow, understand the terms of their student loan, make payments on time, and research their field to determine whether salaries will support their future debt.

 This article was originally published in September 2018.
 It has been updated.